he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Linnorm.md

 ###  Rarer Linnorms

-While the linnorms presented here and in the first _Bestiary_ constitute the majority of these creatures, others exist, particularly in the remote regions of the [[First World]].
-It may be that these rare linnorms simply find the [[Material Plane]] too constraining for their might!
+While the linnorms presented here and in the first _Bestiary_ constitute the majority of these creatures, others exist, particularly in the remote regions of the [[DATABASE/plane/First World|First World]].
+It may be that these rare linnorms simply find the [[DATABASE/plane/Material Plane|Material Plane]] too constraining for their might!